 The Courtyard

-Perhaps the most iconic view of the Gardner Museum, the Courtyard is a focal point for visitors from near and far.
-With its living plants and lush, ever-changing display, the Courtyard has been a constant source of wonder and fascination from Isabella's day to now, as it is the main attraction in a museum best known for its never-changing galleries.
+As the most iconic view of the Gardner Museum, the Courtyard is a focal point for visitors from near and far.
+With its living plants and lush, ever-changing display, the Courtyard has been a constant source of wonder and fascination from Isabella's day to now.

 photo by Nic Lehoux